 The Bank is principally engaged in providing banking services, in accordance with Codes of the Islamic Sharia'a, as approved by the Bank's Sharia'a Supervisory Board.
-On 17 May 2015, the Bank's Articles of Incorporation were amended by adding a new activity, namely, offering securities or selling the same for their issuer, its affiliate or obtaining securities from the issuer or its affiliate for remarketing (issuance management).
+The Bank's Articles of Incorporation were amended by adding a new activity, namely, offering securities or selling the same for their issuer, its affiliate or obtaining securities from the issuer or its affiliate for remarketing (issuance management).
+In addition to the activity of purchase and sale of land plots and all types of real estate properties for their financing purposes as per the provisions of Law no. 32 of 1968 Concerning Currency, the Central Bank of Kuwait, and Organization of the Banking Business.